dundd2/LibraManage/readme.md

 - **Python**: Core programming language used for the entire project.
 - **Tkinter**: Used for creating the graphical user interface.
 - **SQLite**: Database management for storing and retrieving data.
-- **Regular Expressions**: For validating email, phone numbers, and ISBNs.
+- **Regular Expressions**: This is for validating email, phone numbers, and ISBNs.
 - **Hashing**: Secure password storage using SHA-256 hashing.
 - **Logging**: Implemented logging for tracking application events and errors.